Mr David Hick

 My name is Claire James and I joined Chacewater Primary school in 2012, having moved back to Cornwall after many years away!
 I have been teaching for over twenty years (which is shocking when I think about it), mostly in the Bristol area where I was the Deputy Head of Paulton Junior School.
 Since graduating from Cardiff University with a BA in Education and Psychology I have never wanted to do anything else but teach; helping children to learn still gives me the same joy as when I first began.
 It has always been an inspiring profession and continues to be so.

 I currently teach Year 6 pupils in the Mighty Oaks class.
 My aim is to provide the children with a varied and engaging curriculum, where they can develop as individuals as well as life long learners.
 I am particularly interested in art, science and maths.
 I lead 'Cooperative Learning' within the school: an approach which enables the children to use specific structures to support their teamwork skills.
-I also mentor students and Newly Qualified Teachers.
+I also mentor students and Early Careers Teachers.
 In addition, I am the science coordinator - a role I thoroughly enjoy as I love encouraging practical learning and critical thinking.

 Having grown up in Cornwall it is fantastic to be able to give my own two boys the same experiences and freedom that I had as a young girl.
 It is also wonderful to be part of a close community, an added bonus to being a member of the Chacewater team.